PostHog/posthog.com/contents/handbook/strategy/overview.md

 Our mission is to increase the number of successful products in the world.

-We will do this by building the best developer tool for **engineers** to build better products.
+We do this by building the best developer tool for **engineers** to build better products.

 ## Context